-The past month has been a whirlwind of sound, color, emotion, missed flights, new friendships, spiritual inquiry, an impromptu trip to a foreign capital on the U.S. Department of State travel warning list, a warm welcome back to my beloved India and a heartfelt sense of belonging in Nepal.
+The past month has been a whirlwind of sound, color, emotion, missed flights, new friendships, self-inquiry, an impromptu trip to a foreign capital on the U.S. Department of State travel warning list, a warm welcome back to my beloved India and a heartfelt sense of belonging in Nepal.

 When I set out to return to the International Yoga Festival in Rishikesh, where everything seemed to culminate internally last year, I knew to rid myself of expectations.
 At IYF 2016, I experienced a deep shift regarding the way I saw myself and my place in the world, and I just wanted to share all of what I was “discovering.”
 I would go to Mooji satsung and return to write endlessly about philosophical topics and self-inquiry, feeling like an explosion of stored up energy was flowing out into writing.